Always Ask Before Forwarding Emails

-Site visitors seek out guidance on a pretty regular basis about forwarding emails.
-In particular when it comes to forwarding emails written by others.
+Site visitors regularly ask for guidance about forwarding emails, particularly when forwarding emails written by others.

 Do Not Forward Emails Without Permission

-From a courtesy point of view, that should dictate that you do not forward any email communication sent to you without the original sender’s knowledge.
-It was sent to you alone, after all.
-Unfortunately, many think, incorrectly, of email as something they “own” once it lands in their inbox.
+From a courtesy point of view, you should not forward any email communication without the original sender’s knowledge.
+After all, it was sent to you alone.
+Unfortunately, many incorrectly think of email as something they “own” once it lands in their inbox.

 Your friend may not appreciate the email they wrote to you being sent and shared with others.
 Reverse the roles, and how would you feel?

-I’ve had folks then state, “but they know those I forward to.”
-Doesn’t matter.
-You need to ask first whether they know who you are forwarding to or not.
+I’ve had folks then state, “But they know those I forward to.”
+It doesn’t matter.
+You need to ask whether they know who you are forwarding to first.

-Technically, all emails are naturally copyright protected by the author upon their creation.
+Technically, all emails are copyright-protected by the author upon creation.
 “Copyright exists from the moment the work is created.”
 Depending on what you are forwarding, who, where, and how often could cause legal issues to become exasperated.

 When is my work protected?